-ProfileRobert Pauls has been a lecturer in the Department of International Relations at Xi’an Jiaotong-Liverpool University since summer 2018.
+ProfileRobert Pauls is an assistant professor in the Department of International Studies.
 Previously, he was a lecturer at the Faculty of East Asian Studies, Ruhr University Bochum, Germany, where he also received his PhD in 2015.

-Robert Pauls teaches the modules INR102 International Political Economy and INR 202 International Relations Research Methods and INS407 Global Transformations and Crises.
+Robert Pauls teaches the modules INS202 International Relations Research Methods and INS407 Global Transformations and Crises.

 Dr Pauls welcomes students who are interested in Ph.D. research with a focus on the Comparative and International Political Economy of China, especially from critical and heterodox perspectives.